 User groups: each user's permission level is set by the user group they belong to, such as owner, manager, contributor, partner manager, partner contributor, or viewer.
 The user group determines what a user can view and edit in the system.
-A partner user is restricted to only their activities and the activities for their organization.
+A partner user is restricted to only the projects assigned to them.

 Permissions: a user group is made up of a set permissions that cover all parts of the site.
 Each permission can be set to view & edit, view, or no access.
 See Permissions Overview for further information.